-Planning: The intelligence manager assembles a team of analysts, researchers and support staff with the appropriate skill set to answer those questions.
+Planning: The intelligence manager assembles a team of analysts and support staff with the appropriate skill set to answer those questions.
 The appointed team leader develops a collection plan in conjunction with the intelligence manager, which sets out the sources to be drawn upon, the methods to be used, the resources required and the project deadlines.

 Collection: The team collects data from a variety of carefully vetted OSINT (open source intelligence) and HUMINT (human intelligence) sources.
 Such sources might include satellite imagery, country-specific search engines, deep web search engines, social media, database mining, national news agencies, professional associations, civil society networks and our own contacts on the ground.

 Processing: The collected data is processed so as to make it usable by the analytical team.
 This will include an assessment of its relevance and credibility and other processes such as translation, tabulation or mapping.

 Analysis: The analytical team establishes the significance and implications of the processed intelligence.
 They create new knowledge using a variety of techniques borrowed from the intelligence community in order to respond to the client’s intelligence request(s).
 Such methods include analysis of competing hypotheses, cone of plausibility, linchpin analysis and alternative futures analysis.

 Dissemination: Our final analysis is sent to the client in the agreed format, usually a written report.
 We then follow this up with a conference call, during which the client will provide feedback and issue new or revised requirements if appropriate.